 If any of these are what you are intending to use the image for, just click on it and the image ratios will adjust.
 Select ‘Apply’ and the image will become the size you have asked for.

-Read more in INSPIRATION FOR IMAGES:
+Read more in GETTING STARTED:

 Finding and using great stock photography